 We say: avoid it.
 Try to imagine the combination of sweat, snow and powder: NOT GOOD!
-It can clog your pores, make your scalp itchy, and if your hair is slightly wet when applying it’ll just create a big mess.
+It can clog your pores, make your scalp itchy, and if your hair is slightly wet when applied it’ll just create a big mess.

 Clean your hair with a shampoo that contains no petrol, silicones, or sulfates.
 The Balancing Shampoo is formulated to perform on all hair types and deliver results that last.

-It is designed to freshen the scalp while hydrating the ends. contains organic oils such as eucalyptus and tea tree oil to balance any hair type and to stimulate scalp blood circulation and hair growth.
+It is designed to freshen the scalp while hydrating the ends. contains organic oils such as eucalyptus and tea tree oil to balance any hair type and stimulate scalp blood circulation and hair growth.
 The coconut oil and natural sugars create a creamy texture to cleanse the scalp leaving it feeling nourished and fresh.

 What’s Your Hair Routine?